hazelcast/hazelcast/site/docs/design-docs/016-event-reordering.md

 * Ensure that the local parallelism (LP) of the input vertex of the transform is equal to the PlannerVertex of the upstream transform.

-* Connect these transform vertices with isolated edge.
+* Connect these transform vertices with isolated edges.

 Otherwise, if it's a partitioned edge, do nothing.